seejohnrun/seejohnrun.github.io/_posts/2012-04-23-path-dependencies-with-bundler.markdown

 ---

 I'm a big fan of splitting up applications into separate pieces whenever possible.
-This is especially convenient in Ruby with tools like bundler &amp;
-rubygems to make modularization a breeze.
+This is especially convenient in Ruby with tools like bundler & rubygems to make modularization a breeze.

 Often when I turn something into a gem, I want to work on my application and its